Luminosity-Dependent Assembly Bias of Central Galaxies from Weak Lensing and Clustering: Introduction

 In observations, some galaxy or galaxy cluster properties are commonly used as proxies for halo formation time to search for evidence of assembly bias (AB), which includes galaxy color \citep{Lin2016ApJ}, star formation activity \citep{Yang2006ApJ, Banerjee2023}, stellar mass / luminosity \citep{Wang2022MNRAS,Oyarz2024ApJ}, and average projected cluster radius \citep{Miyatake2016PhRvL, Dvornik2017MNRAS}, among others \citep{Niemiec2018MNRAS, Lin2022A&A, Sunayama2022arXiv, Zhang2025Natur}.
 However, many studies failed to detect significant AB signals, possibly due to the weak correlation between the chosen properties and the halo assembly history.
 While some works reported positive detections of AB \citep{Yang2006ApJ, Miyatake2016PhRvL}, these findings have been challenged due to potential systematic effects, such as halo mass estimation biases introduced by abundance matching \citep{Lin2016ApJ} or projection effects \citep{Zu2017MNRAS, Sunayama2019MNRAS,Sunayama2023MNRAS}.
 As a result, confirming the existence of AB still requires more robust observational methods and independent lines of evidence.

 Several studies suggest that, at fixed halo mass, more massive central galaxies reside in earlier-forming halos \citep[e.g.,][]{Lim2016MNRAS, Matthee2017MNRAS, Xu2020MNRAS, Camargo2025MNRAS}, making central stellar mass a useful proxy for halo formation time.
-Indirect evidence for AB associated with central stellar mass has also been reported.
-For instance, \citet{Wang2022MNRAS} explore AB by fitting the clustering of luminosity-selected samples with a decorated HOD model, while \citet{Oyarz2024ApJ} measure the number density around central galaxies of different stellar masses at fixed halo mass.
-Furthermore, \citet{Sunayama2022arXiv} and \citet{Zu2021MNRAS} detect weak AB signals by combining galaxy clustering and weak lensing, although their approach of splitting samples by cluster abundance suffers from projection effects.
-Therefore, a direct and unambiguous observational detection of assembly bias remains elusive.
+In observations, \citet{Zu2021MNRAS} split cluster samples of fixed abundance $\lambda$ into high- and low-stellar-mass subsamples, finding a $\sim 1.5 \sigma$ positive $M_{\ast}^{\rm BCG}$–$c$ correlation and a $\sim 1 \sigma$ evidence for halo assembly bias.
+In particular, they found that the low-$M_{\ast}^{\rm BCG}$, low-concentration clusters have $\sim 10\%$ higher large-scale bias than the high-$M_{\ast}^{\rm BCG}$, high-concentration ones at the same halo mass. \citet{Zu2022MNRAS} further proposed an analytic model to explain the observed phenomenon using the combination of halo assembly bias and central-satellite conformity.
+Using a similar sample-selection strategy, \citet{Sunayama2022arXiv} found comparable trends but also detected mild evidence for projection effects.
+In a complementary analysis, \citet{Oyarz2024ApJ} measured the number density around central galaxies of different stellar masses at fixed halo mass, providing additional evidence for halo assembly bias.

-In this work, we use central galaxy samples selected by luminosity, avoiding systematic uncertainties stemming from projection effects caused by the use of satellite galaxies and biases in the stellar mass estimates.
+Motivated by previous studies, we construct luminosity-selected central galaxy samples without fixing halo mass in order to detect halo assembly bias, using a large sample of galaxy clusters and shear measurements from the Dark Energy Spectroscopic Instrument (DESI) Legacy Imaging Surveys.
 We measure the lensing and clustering of central galaxies with different luminosities, and correct for the halo bias induced by halo mass differences in order to isolate the assembly bias signal.
-Finally, we detect a significant assembly bias signal at the $>3\sigma$ level, consistent with predictions from numerical simulations.
+Finally, we detect a significant assembly bias signal at the $\sim 3\sigma$ level, consistent with predictions from numerical simulations.
 This paper is organized as follows.
 In Section \ref{sec:data}, we describe the cluster catalog, shear catalog, and the simulation used for comparison.
 In Section \ref{sec:method}, we detail the modeling and measurement methods for excess surface density (ESD) and clustering.
 Section \ref{sec:results} presents the main observational results from lensing and clustering, and also includes an analysis of group-scale properties.
 In addition, we validate our findings using hydrodynamical simulations.
 Finally, we summarize our conclusions in Section \ref{sec:summary}.